AHMEDMOM1/MyLibs/README.md

 It's fantastic that you're building a library for your date utilities\!
 A well-crafted `README.md` file is crucial for any GitHub repository, acting as the front door to your project.
 It should be inviting, informative, and easy to navigate.

-Here's a draft `README.md` for your `MyDateLibrary`, designed to be flexible and extensible for future additions:
+Here's a draft `README.md` for your `DateLib`, designed to be flexible and extensible for future additions:

 -----